Table of contents: Troubleshooting the Rear Window… ↓ Speakers in the front door trim ↓ Rear speaker ↓

 Troubleshooting the Rear Window Antenna

-4. Now comes the electrical test: Disconnect the thin white lead wire connector at the top of the amplifier, measure the voltage to ground.
+4. Now comes the electrical test: Disconnect the thin white lead wire connector at the top of the amplifier, measure the voltage relative to ground.
 To do this, turn on the radio.

 6. On the same wire, measure the current between the amplifier connector and the removed wire.